Shanjaykumar2006/ChatStudy/README.md

-# Ex.
+## Ex.
 No:1b 			Study of Client Server Chat Applications
+## NAME : shanjay kumar
+## REG.NO:212224230245
 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: